jdiaz713/Learning-HTML-CSS/README.md

 Project 3:
   Created a webpage displaying three different colored markers, each being a differing primary color.
   Learned about color theory and different ways to represent color values in CSS using predetermined values and functions, and optional arguments each one has.
 Used a combination of RGB, hexadecimal, and HSL (and their optional alphachannel arguments) to colorize each marker.

+Project 4:
+  Created an interactive webpage with various input types for a registration form.
+  Learned about the various input types within HTML and validating user input with minimum/maximum response length, string patterns, and requiring responses on certain fields.
+Utilized pseudo-classes and attribute selectors to retrieve the last element of a specified tag and elements with a matching attribute-value pair.